s-pace/docs-6/docs/developing-connectors/sdk/quick-Start.md

 *You may share your connector via share link or on the community*

 ::: tip
 Sharing your connector on the community allows any Workato user to find, install and use your connector.
 We encourage you to share your connectors to help out other fellow citizen integrators in their own recipes.
 As many face the same issues with integrations that led you to build this connector, sharing your connector on the community helps others to achieve their integration goals faster!
+[Find out more about listing and best practices here](/developing-connectors/community/community-listing.md).
 :::

 When you list on the community, you'll be asked for the app which this connector connects to.
 You should select the app that best describes your connector.
 Simply search for the name of the application you are connecting to and select from a list of apps that Workato has approved.